OpenSourceTB/TB_Website_Code/README.md

         }
       ]

-    The url element is optional.
+    The name and url elements are optional.

+    If the name element is omitted, it defaults to the url text, if that is provided.
     If the url element is not specified for a sponsor, only the image is displayed for that sponsor.
-    If both elements are specified for a sponsor, the image is displayed and is a link to the sponsor's url.
+    If all three elements are specified for a sponsor, the image is displayed and is a link to the sponsor's url, and the hover text is the sponsor name.